 If you're not currently convinced that it's important to prevent spambot signups or you're worried that adding an extra step to your form will stop people from adding their email to your contact lists, let's consider the alternative.

-Not preventing (at least the majority) of spam signups can compromise the integrity of your entire email marketing program.
+Not preventing (at least the majority) of spam signups can compromise the integrity of your entire email marketing program as a bulk email sender.
 When your list is comprised of a mix of legitimate and invalid email addresses, you're setting yourself up for a frustrating outcome the next time you send an email campaign.

 Not only will you potentially damage your sender reputation by racking up a high invalid email count, but you'll make it harder for mail to reach the real people who actually wanted to get your messages.
 Recipient servers start to filter or reject mail from domains that send too many emails to bad addresses.